How to read a clinical trial listing using Antidote’s matching tool

 Every trial registered on ClinicalTrials.gov receives a unique study ID.

 Here, you'll find more information about the inclusion and exclusion criteria for the trial.
+Clicking “show eligibility details” reveals the entire list of inclusion and exclusion criteria.
 If you don't qualify for this trial, try looking back at your search results.
 Every trial has different criteria, so if you don't qualify for one, other options might work for you.

 How to learn more about a trial

-After you've learned the basics about a trial, the next step is to contact the trial site to learn more about the trial and the screening process before you can join.
+After you've learned the basics about a trial, the next step is to contact one of the available trial sites.
+Before you join, you’ll be able to learn more about the study and the screening process.
+If you don’t know where to start, we’ve created a handy list of 15 questions to ask the study team.

-You can also discuss trials you find with your doctor, to talk about how the intervention may impact your current treatment.
+We encourage you to discuss trials you find in our match tool with your doctor.
+Be sure to talk to them about how the intervention may impact your current treatment plan.

 Here's an example of a list of site locations:

-If you found a listing through Antidote, to contact a research site, choose the site location closest to you.
+Contact a research site by clicking “choose the site.”
 You'll see an option to email yourself the contact information for the site.
-Choose this option, then reach out using the contact information listed.
+Reach out to the study team at your own convenience using the contact information listed.

 This is the screen you'll see after choosing a site location:

-From there, a representative from the site will give you a call or invite you in to share more about the study and find out if you may be a fit.
+Once you contact the site, you will learn more about the study and find out if you may be a fit.

 Ready to start your trial search?
 Start below.